krishna-thapa/zio-inspirational-quote/Readme.md

 - [ ] Start writing some test cases and add integration test using test containers
 - [ ] See how the email notification can be achieved using publisher and subscriber pattern
 - [ ] Use of the opaque type of Scala 3
+- [ ] Add email system for the password recovery